 Domaine Comte de Lauze Vineyards, Wines, Winemaking

 9 hectares are used for growing grapes used in the production of red wine and one hectare on their cooler terroir is reserved for the production of white Chateauneuf du Pape wine.
 The terroir is clay with limestone with small stones and rocks in the soil.

 Domaine Comte de Lauze Chateauneuf du Pape is made from a blend of 80% Grenache, 10% Syrah and 10% Cinsault.
 The grapes come from vines that are on average close to 45 years of age.
 The wine is aged for 12 months in foudres.
-The production is close to 1250 cases per vintage.
+The production is close to 1,250 cases per vintage.

 Vinification takes place in traditional cement vats.
-For the aging of the wine, the Grenache aged for 12 months in foudres.
+For the aging of the wine, the Grenache aged for 12 months in foudres for 12 months.
 The Syrah is aged in used, French oak barrels.
 The production is about 500 cases per year.

 Serving and Decanting Domaine Comte de Lauze with Wine, Food Pairing Tips

-Domaine Comte de Lauze is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Domaine Comte de Lauze is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Domaine Comte de Lauze is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, barbecue and cassoulet.
+Domaine Comte de Lauze is also good with Asian dishes, hearty fish courses like tuna, mushrooms, pasta, eggplant, tomatoes and cheese.